Meeting rules: 7 habits that make you the person people want in the room

 “Quick check — who’s the decider on this?
 I want to make sure we leave with a clear call.”

 “That’s a good topic.
-I’m going to park it so we can finish today’s decision.
-We can handle it async or in a separate meeting.”
+Parking it so we can finish today’s decision.”

-“Let’s timebox this for 5 minutes.
-If we don’t converge, we’ll pick a default and move forward.”
+“Let’s timebox this for five minutes.
+If we don’t converge, we pick a default and move forward.”

 “Before we drop: action items.
 I have ___ by ___.
 [Name] has ___ by ___.
 We decided ___.”